Stockton-on-Tees: Theatres and music venues

 The ARC Theatre & Arts Centre on Dovecot Street was built in 1999, and comprises a multi-purpose arts centre for cinema, theatre, dance, and music.
 It has three floors including four venues: a 260-seat theatre, a 100-seat studio theatre, a point/music area accommodating 550 standing, and a 130-seat cinema.
 It also has exhibition spaces, meeting rooms, a café, and two bars.

 The Georgian Theatre at Green Dragon Yard is Grade II listed, and is the oldest Georgian theatre in the country.
 Originally opened in 1766, it fell into disrepair during the 19th century, but later functioned as a sweet factory and then a community building.
 Between 2007 and 2008, the building was given a full makeover along with the neighbouring Green Dragon Studios, and now serves as an intimate venue for live entertainment with a capacity of 200.

 The Grade-II listed Globe Theatre built in 1936 is at the north western end of the High Street, the theatre reopened in 2021 following extensive restoration.
 It was built on the same site as two previous theatres, and has hosted many famous acts such as Buddy Holly, the Platters, Guy Mitchell, the Rolling Stones, the Animals, Cilla Black, Carl Perkins, Cliff Richard, the Shadows and Chuck Berry.
 The Beatles famously played the Globe on Friday, 22 November 1963, the day U.S. President John F. Kennedy was assassinated.

 Public art

 Stockton Flyer

 On 12 June 2016, Stockton Council launched The Stockton Flyer, a stylised model of a flying steam locomotive in a plinth on Stockton High Street.
 The Flyer was unveiled to mark Queen Elizabeth II's official 90th birthday on 12 June 2016.
 The Stockton Flyer appears from the plinth every day at 1 p.m., and often draws a crowd of people watching the rising and lowering of the structure.
+The plinth also features a carved poem, "The Infinite Town" by Mark Robinson.